NYUMedML/DARTS/README.md

 [Here](https://arxiv.org/abs/1911.05567) is the paper describing the project and experiments in detail.

 ## Package
-* The DARTS package can be installed as follows:
+* The DARTS package can be installed using:
 ```
 pip install DARTSeg
 ```

-Upon successful installation, you should be able to run `perform_pred.py --help`.
-Segmentation requires a single GPU.

 ## Pre-trained model wts
 * Download the pretrained models from [here](https://drive.google.com/file/d/1OJ0RmcALNkiU49Npm7Rez6thIKOf3gLQ/view?usp=sharing) as follows: